ospostme/ospostme.github.io/_posts/2024-12-12-development-enviroment-docker.markdown

 - Once it's ready, it could be used on any platforms.
 - Only need to save those important stuffs like dockerfile, customized dotfiles, install scripts, and notes(like this one).
-- You can re-create the dev environment anytime
+- You can re-create the dev environment anytime.

 ```
               Docker Image
       ┌──────────────────────────┐  ┌──────────────────────────────────────┐
       │   Basic ubuntu packages  │  │    Install scripts (manually trigger)│